Sites whose topoi are the smooth representations of locally profinite groups: The topos has enough points

 \begin{lem} Let $F$ be a presheaf on $\cC$ and $a_J(F)$ its associated sheaf on $(\cC,J)$.
 Then the adjunction morphism $F \to a_J(F)$ of presheaves induces a bijection $\omega_\Cip(F) \xto{\cong} \omega_\Cip(a_J(F))$. \end{lem}

 \begin{proof} Let $\cCe$ denote the full subcategory of $\cC_0$ whose objects are the edge objects of $\cC_0$.
 Let $X$ be an edge object of $\cC_0$.
-Since $\cC_0$ is a poset, the functor $\cC_{0,/X} \to \cC_0$ which associates, to each object $f:Y \to X$ of $\cC_{0,/X}$, the object $Y$ of $\cC_0$ is fully faithful.
+As $\cC_0$ is a poset, the functor $\cC_{0,/X} \to \cC_0$ that associates to each object $f:Y \to X$ of $\cC_{0,/X}$, the object $Y$ of $\cC_0$ is fully faithful.
 It follows from Lemma \ref{lem:lower} that this functor induces a fully faithful functor $\cC_{0,/X} \to \cCe$.
 Via this functor we regard $\cC_{0,/X}$ as a full subcategory of $\cCe$.
 Lemma \ref{lem:core_cofiltered2} shows that $\cCe$ is $\Lambda$-connected.
-Hence the objects of $\cC_{0,/X}$ are cofinal in $\cCe$.
+Hence, the objects of $\cC_{0,/X}$ are cofinal in $\cCe$.
 It then follows from Lemma \ref{lem:I_X cofinal} that the objects of $I_X$ are cofinal in $\cCe$.
-Hence the natural map
+Thus, the natural map

 is bijective.